TennoAndros/streaming-fe-css-tailwind/README.md

 # A small front end project using React, Tailwind
+Here you can find a hosted version: https://tennotv.netlify.app/
 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).